jakewvincent/mkdnflow.nvim/README.md

 ## 🔧 Recent changes
+* 10/02/22: Add ability to consider n lines of context around the cursor when following, renaming, or removing links
 * 09/21/22: Add compact option for wiki-link creation
 * 09/21/22: Add support for angle brackets in link sources
 * 09/20/22: Ignore escaped vertical bars when formatting tables